LarsBehrenberg/IA-prototype/content/posts/paul-gauguin.md

       This term is used to describe the Western romanticisation of less industrially-developed cultures and the belief that so-called ‘primitive’ peoples live closer to nature and are therefore more spiritually enlightened than Western society.
+    sideGalleryImages:
+      - imageTitle: "'Night Café at Arles (Mme Ginoux)' by Gauguin in 1888"
+        imageUrl: /assets/gauguin-night-cafe-at-arles-1888.jpg
+      - imageTitle: "'Tahitian Women on the Beach' by Gauguin in 1891"
+        imageUrl: /assets/gauguin-tahitian-women-on-the-beach-1891.jpg
+      - imageTitle: "'Two Tahitian Women' by Gauguin in 1899"
+        imageUrl: /assets/gauguin-two-tahitian-women-1899.jpg
   - textTitle: Gauguin’s legacy
     text: >-
       ### Gauguin’s career would be short lived as he died in 1903 at the age of